 A small volcanic island in the Bonin Group.
 Iwo Jima was the site of one of the most important and most bitterly fought amphibious operations of the Pacific War.
 The strategic island, needed as an air base for the assault on Japan itself, was invaded 19 February 1945 and declared secure almost a month later.
-Fleet Admiral Chester W. Nimitz spoke eloquently of the sailors and marines who fought there: "Among the Americans who served on Iwo Island uncommon valor was a common virtue."
+Fleet Admiral Chester W. Nimitz spoke eloquently of the Sailors and Marines who fought there: "Among the Americans who served on Iwo Island uncommon valor was a common virtue."
 The famous photograph of the flag-raising on Mount Suribachi has become a symbol of valor and strength in the years since 1945.

 Iwo Jima operated out of her home port during the first half of 1963, carrying out amphibious exercises and training.
-She departed 30 August on her long-delayed cruise to the western Pacific.
-Joining the 7th Fleet, mobile bulwark of American security in the area, she ranged from Hawaii to the Philippines and Taiwan.
+She departed on 30 August on her long-delayed cruise to the western Pacific.
+Joining the Seventh Fleet, mobile bulwark of American security in the area, she ranged from Hawaii to the Philippines and Taiwan.